 Zhou Songyang, Ph.D.

 Our laboratory is interested in studying the molecular mechanisms of signaling pathways that regulate cell survival and aging through functional genomic approaches.
 The systems that we use to study these questions are also uniquely suited for studying stem cell biology.
-Through these model systems we hope to address how survival factors control stem cell survival and self-renewal, and the role of telomere associated factors in both somatic and stem cell biology.
+Through these model systems we hope to address how survival factors control stem cell survival, self-renewal, and differentiation, and the role of telomere associated factors in both somatic and stem cell biology.

 Genetic Screens, Proteomic and Functional Genomics